ritikapatel1410/Python_Libraries/Visualization_Libraries/Visualization_Libraries/Matplotlib_Piechart/README.md

-# Core Python Libraries
+# Visualization Libraries

-This dir contain all code of matplotlib related to Barchart
+This dir contain all code of matplotlib related to Piechart

-* draw single and multiple values on same Barchart
+* draw Piechart
-* Barchart with different colour, lengends, width etc.
+* Piechart with different colour, legals, shadow, explode etc.